magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 		git add -A; git commit -m "Install Fastly"; git push origin <branch name>

+4. Merge the branch code with the `master` Integration branch.
+5. [Deploy]({{ page.baseurl }}cloud/live/stage-prod-live.html) the code to Staging and Production.

+After deployment, you can log into the Admin in Staging and Production to configure Fastly credentials and settings.
+This gives you the flexibility to have different caching features as needed in both environments, including VCL snippets.

 ## Enable and configure Fastly using the Magento Admin {#cloud-fastly-config}
-The minimum you need to use Fastly is to enable the module and add your Fastly credentials.
+To begin configuring Fastly, you need to enter and test Fastly credentials in Staging and Production.
 After successfully testing the credentials, you can continue with advanced configurations and [VCL snippets](#custom-vcl).

 We provide your Fastly Service ID and API key for Staging and Production environments.
 These credentials are different for each environment.
+Make sure to use the correct credentials.

 Complete the following configuration steps in Staging and Production environments: